Insider Trading Policy

 No Restricted Person may trade in ADP securities during a quarterly blackout period, regardless of whether they are then actually aware of material non-public information.

 For certain Restricted Persons designated by the General Counsel, in consultation with the Chief Executive Officer and the Chief Financial Officer from time to time, the quarterly blackout period may start prior to the 15th day of the third month of the quarter.
-Those individuals will be notified upon a request for pre-clearance of a transaction to the extent that an earlier start date applies to them.

 Notwithstanding the above, a quarterly blackout period does not prohibit trading in ADP securities pursuant to a valid pre-existing 10b5-1 plan approved by ADP as described below.